 Keeping your documents in a line and in working order will save you time and money late in the game.

 As amazing as the early 2000’s may have been for some, we are certainly far past the days of jamming out to NSync, rolling down the sidewalk in our Heelys, and the unfortunate and inevitable burn out from Fear Factor.
-However, now that we can confidently go about mitigating form factor issues within the PCB process, our factor of fear will burn out just the same leaving us free and clear to focus on what we as PCB designers do best; design awesome PCBs!
+However, now that we can confidently go about mitigating form factor issues within the PCB process, our factor of fear will burn out just the same leaving us free and clear to focus on what we as PCB design engineers do best; design awesome PCBs!

 There are a plethora of helpful products and features within Altium Designer that will assist in nearly every form factor capacity.
 These include schematic capture capabilities, component management, board layout, and the list goes on.